openresty/opm/README.md

     build               Build from the current working directory a package tarball ready for uploading to the server.

+    build-install       Build from the current working directory a package tarball ready for uploading to the server, verify the build with `server-build`, and finally install the package locally -- all without communicating with the server.

     clean ARGUMENT...
 Do clean-up work.
 Currently the valid argument is "dist", which cleans up the temporary files and directories created by the "build" command.